 Skills#

-A skill is a Markdown file that gives Claude Code instructions for a specific task or domain.
+A skill is a directory containing a SKILL.md file (and optionally supporting files like scripts, references, and assets) that gives Claude Code instructions for a specific task or domain.
 When Claude reads a skill, it follows those instructions during the session.

 What a skill contains#